fitrahdarmawan/Home/README.md

 This Site Created to Share Any Information about Recent Issues in Technology

-If You want to read all of the article on this site, you must regist first. to regist please fill the following
+If You want to read all of the article on this site, you must regist first. to regist, please click the the following link:

 [Registration Forms](https://fitrahdarmawan.github.io/form/)